rm511130/BBL/README.md

 Xcode can be updated from the App Store.
 ```

 I used Mac's SpotLight Search to find Xcode and run it.
 I was prompted to install additional components.
 I eventually got to a `Welcome to Xcode Version 10.1 (10B61)` screen.
-I then went back to `Application` > `App Store` > `Searched for Xcode` and eventually discovered that I wasn't being offered any upgrade options because I needed to be on MacOS 10.14.3 or later before being able to install Xcode 10.2
+I then went back to `Application` > `App Store` > `Searched for Xcode` and eventually discovered that I wasn't being offered any upgrade options because I needed to be on MacOS 10.14.3 or later before being able to install Xcode 10.2.
+So after several minutes to upgrade my MacOs and then Xcode, I'm back to being able to install my `bosh-cli`.